lordkorost/smart-surveillance-sorter/docs/edge-cases.md

 ✅ Last missed animal found by Vision
 The 2 remaining vehicle FNs are not recoverable — YOLO saved too many false person frames on those videos and vehicle scores cannot override.
 Not considered a real issue: these are vehicles visible outside the gate (street), which should be masked on the NVR anyway.

+>[!NOTE]
-> ℹ️ Note on remaining vehicle FNs: filming public streets may raise privacy/legal concerns depending on your jurisdiction.
+>Remaining vehicle FNs: filming public streets may raise privacy/legal concerns depending on your jurisdiction.
 These videos were recorded only for testing purposes and deleted immediately after.

 ---

-### 📊 Complete Progression
+### Complete Progression

 | Step | Config | Global Acc | Person recall | Animal recall | Vehicle recall |
 |------|--------|------------|---------------|---------------|----------------|